halmasieh/Amazon_Vine_Analysis/README.md

-- The number of 5-star vine reviews is 48  .
+- The number of 5-star Vine reviews is 48  .
-- The number of 5-star un-vine reviews is 15663 .
+- The number of 5-star un-Vine reviews is 15663 .

 3- What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-We claculated the percentage of 5-star vine reviews versus un-vine reviews as follows:
+We claculated the percentage of 5-star Vine reviews versus un-Vine reviews as follows:

-- The percentage of 5-star vine reviews is 51.06%
+- The percentage of 5-star Vine reviews is 51.06%
-- The percentage of 5-star un-vine reviews is 38.70%
+- The percentage of 5-star un-Vine reviews is 38.70%